Emilia Errera: Writer

 In 1887, Errera's original work began appearing in Italian magazines, including the National Review, the Magazine for Young Ladies, Cordelia, Albo per la Giovinezza, Readings for Young Girls, Library for Children, and more.

 In the National Review of Florence (June 16, 1890, pp. 620-688), she published an essay about the historical-literary character of Alessandro Tassoni's Filippiche, an incendiary pamphlet in which Tassoni attacked the then Spanish domination of Italy.
 The work by Errera begins with a broad examination of the environment and the facts around the story, in particular the author's relations with the Savoy house.
-Her sympathy for the author seems based on shared feelings of homeland and freedom, together with the hope for a united Italy.
+Her sympathy for the author seems based on shared feelings of homeland and freedom, along with the hope for a united Italy.

-In her next essay, The Stone of Political Comparison by Traiano Boccalini (Milan 1891), Errera showed greater detachment.
+In her next essay "The Stone of Political Comparison by Traiano Boccalini" (Milan 1891), Errera showed greater detachment.

 Her essays about Charles Dickens (whose name in Italian translated to Carlo Dickens) became a notable contribution to the language, and her biographical-critical essays on the writer were published widely.
 According to Paesano, "Appearing in the Magazine for Young Ladies (15 December 1895 and 15 June 1898) and in Il Marzocco (4 February 1900), she provides indications on the distinctly moral point of view with which E. looked at literature.
 She found it reassuring that the author of Oliver Twist had no hesitation in drawing a clear line between 'good and evil,' between completely positive characters and exclusively negative characters; and she appreciated his humor and a feeling of hope."Errera wrote about a contemporary Italian writer, E. De Marchi (in Il Marzocco, 17 February 1901), espousing similar arguments.
-She worked with her sister Rosa Errera on Voices and incorrect ways: Essay on the correction of idiots and other errors of the Milanese use, Milan 1898, and the article, On the teaching of history in secondary schools, which appeared in Il Marzocco (22 and 29 December 1901; 2 February 1902).
+She worked with her sister Rosa Errera on Voices and incorrect ways: Essay on the correction of idiots and other errors of the Milanese use, Milan 1898, and the article "On the teaching of history in secondary schools", which appeared in Il Marzocco (22 and 29 December 1901; 2 February 1902).
 In her published opinions, Errera hoped that history teachers and publishers would pay more attention to the times and products of peace, rather than to the military view of history.
 Her 1895 Carlo Dickens was the first full-length study of Dickens in Italian.

 Death

 Emilia Errera died of pneumonia on 12 December 1901 in Milan at the age of 35.
 She was buried in the Jewish cemetery in Milan.

-Posthumously, Emilia's writings were collected by brother Carlo Errera and his sisters in a volume titled, Carlo Dickens ... (and other writings), with a preface by writer Angiolo Orvieto, Bologna, 1903.
+Posthumously, Emilia's writings were collected by brother Carlo Errera and his sisters in a volume titled Carlo Dickens ... (and other writings), with a preface by writer Angiolo Orvieto, Bologna, 1903.
 According to Paesano, in that preface, Orvieto noted that "her ideas were 'the most minute and faithful that one has.'"
 A review in the London Saturday Review commented "Emilia Errera led a busy life and wrote little, but that little is well written and makes us regret that she did not live to write more."